zachetz/zachetz.github.io/index.md

 [JavaFX Battleship](https://drive.google.com/drive/folders/1vLBnGXGiOdrYrZfDDUy-KJZBk7zf_bwh?usp=sharing)

+This project uses a client-server network to host a battleship game with a GUI powered by JavaFX.

-Here is a link to a [powerpoint showing some of the UI!](images/342_Final_Project_Report)
+Here is a quick link to a [powerpoint showing some of the UI!](images/342_Final_Project_Report)

-As well as the [full project write-up](https://docs.google.com/document/d/1ipRiovXe1DBrFhyyAFDxhb-C2ZEAElBSMepo9iIJ8Xc/edit?usp=sharing)
-Blah blah blah description testing to see if image moves.

 <img src="images/BattleshipProj.png"/>